-Through this program, patient families with a child between the ages of six months to five years-old, receive an age-appropriate book during their well-child visit.
+Through this program, patient families with a child between the ages of six months to five years old, receive an age-appropriate book during their well-child visit.
 Parents also learn ways to promote childhood literacy and nurture their child’s love of reading.
-This is part of a national organization with over 6,400 program sites and that reaches over 4.8 million children across the United States.
+This is part of a national organization with over 6,400 program sites that reaches over 4.8 million children across the United States.

 “I’m thrilled that we are a Reach Out and Read site,” said pediatrician Laura Greer, MD, who is also coordinating the program at APD.
 “We agree with their belief that children’s books and reading together can build better brains, better family relationships, and happier, healthier children.
 This important program helps to establish reading as a part of a child’s daily routine at an early age.
 So far, our patients have enjoyed getting a book they can take home, and the books often help kids become more comfortable during their office visit,” she added.

 “Investing in this program aligns with our mission to improve the health and wellbeing of our community,” said Liz Swanton, of community relations at APD.
 “Our community health department is pleased to support this important program,” she added.

 APD expects to distribute over 400 books in the first year.

 Reach Out and Read is a nonprofit that gives young children a foundation for success by incorporating books into pediatric care and encouraging families to read together.

 APD’s Primary Care Providers went through a standard training to learn ways to incorporate the importance of reading into their well-child check and ways to teach parents how to use books to improve language skills.

 Elements of the Reach Out and Read model

 The Reach Out and Read model of literacy promotion and family engagement consists of three key elements.